FIGHTING FOR THE RIGHTS OF INJURED WORKERS

 • Oil and Gas Industry: Oil and gas extraction involves complex and potentially dangerous processes.
 These workers may be exposed to the risk of explosions, fires, machinery accidents, falls, and exposure to harmful substances.

-• Refinery and Chemical Plants: Working in refineries and chemical plants expose workers to a unique set of hazards such as chemical leaks, explosions, fires, and equipment-related injuries.
+• Refinery and Chemical Plants: Working in refineries and chemical plants exposes workers to a unique set of hazards, such as chemical leaks, explosions, fires, and equipment-related injuries.

 • Warehouse Industry: Warehouses involve a lot of manual handling of goods, operating heavy machinery, and potentially working at heights.
 Common accidents include forklift accidents, lifting injuries, slips, trips, and falls.